DilukM/aizotf/README.md

 # AizoTF - TFLite Model Tester

-Welcome to the TFLite Model Tester application!
+Welcome to the AizoTF!
 This Flutter-based mobile application allows users to upload and test TensorFlow Lite (TFLite) models to ensure compatibility with mobile devices.
 The app currently supports **SSD MobileNet models** for both **image classification** and **object detection** tasks.

 ---